alex-battikha/AngryBirds-FINAL/README.md

-# AngryBirdsStage3
+# AngryBirds - FINAL
-Stage 3 Angry Birds: Introducing Constraint
+Completed Angry Birds Game.
+Run on local hosting platform to see it in action